Gyraline Accuracy VS Hunter Hawkeye:

 The vehicle of choice for this testing was a 2023 vehicle with ~7,900 miles on the odometer with no known issues.

-The Gyraline Platform tested herein is the public release of Gyraline DIY 2.00 running on a Gyraline calibrated Apple iPhone 13 Pro.
+The Gyraline Platform tested herein was the public release of Gyraline DIY 2.00 running on a Gyraline calibrated Apple iPhone 13 Pro.
 The device was installed in an off the shelf production “Gyraliner DIY” which is the official Gyraline DIY phone encasement that allows for precise Gyraline DIY measurements.

 The test procedure was conducted as follows: